Shopify/polaris/.changeset/angry-mirrors-explode.md

 '@shopify/polaris': minor
 ---

-Added an `indent` prop to ActionList for applying left indentation space and border to items
+Added a `variant` prop to ActionList for applying avatar size and left indentation space and border to items